• Sensory Processing Disorder Assessment

 SPD is not a typical or well-recognized condition.

-It’s not even in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, Text Revision (DSM-5-TR).
+It’s not even in the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-But just because it isn’t recognized as a disability doesn’t mean that it doesn’t exist.
+But just because it isn’t recognized as a disability doesn’t mean that it isn’t real.

 SPD is real.